SebiIftimi/real-time-traffic-monitoring-system/README.md

     - When the number of vehicles inside the tunnel reaches five, the entrance to the tunnel will be blocked.
 Entry will be permitted again once the number of vehicles inside the tunnel drops below five.
     - If the gas/smoke sensors detect any gas or smoke inside the tunnel, or if the panic button is activated, the tunnel entrance will be immediately blocked.
     - If the tunnel operator blocks the exit, the entrance will also be blocked.

+4. To monitor the number of vehicles inside the tunnel, this number is constantly checked.

+5. Gas and smoke sensors are also continually monitored to prevent gas leaks and fires.
+If the gas/smoke sensors are triggered, the entrance to the tunnel will be blocked, and the exit will be unblocked (if it was previously locked).
+The entrance will be unblocked once gas or smoke is no longer detected inside the tunnel.

+6. If the panic button is pressed, vehicles will be directed to exit the tunnel, and the entrance will be blocked.